Desk cable management is like cleaning your room. It’s a hassle

 A key piece to your desk cable management puzzle is the position of your power strip.
 Our natural tendency is to just hook it up to the closest power outlet and start plugging things in.
 But when you position your surge protector strategically, you set yourself up for a much easier cable management experience.

-Option A: Underside of Desk
+A) Underside of Desk

 This is usually the most ideal spot.
 By mounting your surge protector underneath your desk, all of your power cables can route away from view behind one of the best pieces of cover at your disposal, your desktop.

-All you need is some double-sided tape to make this happen, but don’t mount anything just yet.
+All you need is some strong double-sided tape to make this happen, but don’t mount anything just yet.
 You’ll want everything laid out before you make any permanent decisions.

-Option B: Hidden on the floor
+B) Hidden on the floor

-Sometimes, the best place for your surge protector is on the floor.
-Just make sure it’s out of sight.
+If your desk setup already provides a lot of cover, mounting your surge protector won’t be necessary.
+Sometimes, the best place for your surge protector is on the floor somewhere out of sight.

 Good places to hide your surge protector:

-- between your desk and the wall
+- between a desk cabinet and the wall

-- behind other furniture and objects
+- behind other furniture and objects on the side

 And if all else fails…

-Option C: In a Box
+C) In a Box

 Step 3: Add Cable Management Features